timsonau/RubikSolverPage/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.